 Richard holds both a Bachelor and Master of Science in education from Western Oregon University.

-"After having both of my babies I decided to stay home to take care of them and opened up a daycare.
-I loved this time of my life,..." (read more)
+"After having both of my babies I decided to stay home..." (read more)

 Dec 21, 2016